Skip to content

 STAGE 9: Forward Pass Through Attention Module - Do reshapings Diagram Diagram: Forward Pass Through Attention Module - Do reshapings.
 For the complete diagram, click here.

 But, wait!
-We have mentioned the "attention head count" with modelArgs.N_Heads, but in the code there are two concepts: lat.N_Heads and lat.N_KVHeads.
+We have mentioned the "attention head count" with modelArgs.N_Heads, but in the code there are two concepts: modelArgs.N_Heads and modelArgs.N_KVHeads.
 The modelArgs.N_Heads is used for specifying the shape of query tensor xq.
 The modelArgs.N_KVHeads is used for specifying the shape of key xk and value xv tensors.
+At one of further steps, we will apply "Repeat K/V heads" operation to make our key xk and value xv tensor shapes equal to query tensor xq.

 from src/model/llamatransformer.go